Types of Accounts: Real, Personal & Nominal

 For instance – When we speak of salary, it means how much amount is payable to each of the employees.
 But all salary accounts are clubbed collectively under an account called ‘salary payable A/c’.

-The rule for this Account
+The rule for Personal Accounts are:

 • The receiver is debited